 “People must adopt moderate lifestyles, so as not to fall prey to these criminal elements,” he said.

-Oduh also observed that boastful attitude and maintaining habitual daily routine can also make someone prone to avoidable attacks.©Standard Gazette, 2021.
+Oduh also observed that a boastful attitude and maintaining a habitual daily routine can also make someone prone to avoidable attacks.©Standard Gazette, 2021.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.